-In California2, as in others, different aspects of the new cannabis laws come into effect at different times.
+In California2, as in others, different aspects of the new cannabis legislation come into effect at different times.
 Since November 9, the day after the vote, residents have since been able to legally grow up to six plants for personal use, possess and give away up to 28.6 grams of flower or 8 grams of concentrate, and consume these privately.
 Commercial licenses will begin to be issued from January, 2018.
 However, public use, possession with the intent to sell and underage (under 21) consumption will stay illegal.

-Nevada3, but this will not come into effect until January 2017.
-Residents of Nevada are limited to possession of up to 1 ounce of flower and up to 1/8 of an ounce (3.5 grams) of concentrate, but are allowed up to 12 plants (6 per person) in each house.
+Like California, possession, private use and home-growing will be the first things to become legal in Nevada3, but this cannabis legislation will not come into effect until January 2017.
+Residents of Nevada are limited to possession of up to 1 ounce (28 grams) of flower and up to 1/8 of an ounce (3.5 grams) of concentrate, but are allowed up to 12 plants (6 per person) in each house.
 The first commercial licenses will also be given in January 2018.

 Maine5 is less certain, with their measure only getting the majority of votes by a fraction and opponents pushing for a recount.
-If it is approved, those living in Maine will be allowed to possess up to 2.5 ounces/70 grams of cannabis, and grow up to 6 flowering plants, 12 immature plants and any number of seedlings (which will all need to carry the person’s name and driver’s license number).
+If it is approved, those living in Maine will be allowed to possess up to 2.5 ounces (70 grams) of cannabis, and grow up to 6 flowering plants, 12 immature plants and any number of seedlings (which will all need to carry the person’s name and driver’s license number).
 They will also be able to give away cannabis and plants, and consume the herb in private places.
 Retail stores would open from mid-2017 at the earliest.